vpgits/sdgp-ml/README.md

 Welcome to the sdgp-ml repository!

-This repository contains notebooks and resources related to the Semantic Digital Governance Project (SDGP) machine learning component.
+This repository contains notebooks and resources related to the Software Development Group Project (SDGP) machine learning component.
 Specifically, it includes two notebooks used for creating a dataset and fine-tuning a Mistral-7B-v0.1-Instruct model.
 Additionally, the repository houses the dataset utilized in fine-tuning the model.

 ## Requirements